Dog-Face-Development/Erin-Hunter-Book-Chooser/README.md

-# Erin Hunter Book Selector - TEMPORARILY UNDER CONSTRUCTION
+# Erin Hunter Book Chooser
 This program will choose your favorite Erin Hunter authored book series based on your favorite of these three animals: Dogs, Cats, and Bears.

-This program has been written in Python three and works in Python 3.
+This program has been written in Python three and works in Python 3.5 or higher.

 ## Installation and Operation